joannachang1028/JoannaChang-dataviz-portfolio/final-project-part-two.md

 ### **8. Call to Action**
 - Encourages graduate students to adopt appropriate AI tools to close the gap between intent and behavior.

-These storyboards reflect the direction and visual structure expected in Part II, aligning with the rubric’s requirement for high-fidelity draft components.

 ---

 # User Research